This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 2. What is meant by oil viscosity?

 Oil viscosity is a word that describes the capacity of oil to grease and safeguards rotating components in your engine.
 Oil thins and turns less fluid with time and heat.
 Its viscosity and capacity to protect your engine are reduced as a result.
-As a result, you must replace your oil regularly.
+So you must replace your oil regularly.

 3. What is the importance of oil in an engine?